 Aims and Objectives

 - to develop an interest and enthusiasm for history

 - to acquire a knowledge and understanding of Irish, European and world history

 - to develop the range of skills essential for the study of history

 - to develop conceptual understanding and the ability to think independently and critically

 - to acquire an informed and critical awareness of their historical inheritance.

-- Reading over and answering questions from past papers can be a great way to see how to get your answers exactly right.
+1: Reading over questions from past papers can be a great way to see how to get your answers exactly right.

-- Have a folder with all your completed essay in it and regularly revise them.
-The same essay come up very regularly at leaving Certificate level.
-Use spiders webs and memory maps for extended essays
+2: Have a folder with all your completed essay in it and regularly revise them.
+The same essay come up very regularly at Junior Certificate level

-- Pay attention in class and get involved as much as possible.
-Most of your learning and understanding of the subject happens in the classroom.
+3: Pay attention in class and get involved as much as possible.
+Most of your learning and understanding of the subject happens in the classroom

-- When studying History make sure to have a set time frame and a precise topic that will be revised.
-For e.g. in this 40 minutes I will study the causes of the 1916 Rising
+5: When studying History make sure to have a set time frame and a precise topic that will be revised.
+For e.g. in this 30 minutes I will study the life of Leonardo Da Vinci

 **Columba College Killucan and LWETB are not responsible for the content of third party websites**